 Where the design community meets.

-trev.design Product designer at Tandem Bank Joined almost 5 years ago
+trev.design Product designer at Tandem Bank Joined about 5 years ago

 Most of these points are Brad complaining that he can't use his 1Password to fill in forms properly - I feel like it has very little to do with improving a users' experience and just fitting in with what he deems convenient.

 Magic links are no where near as complex as he's stated here - there's no copy and pasting of passwords.. it's a magic link.
 You tap on it, it logs you straight back into the app that sent you to your inbox.
 It's also a fantastic way to validate email addresses.

 Not sure he'll find a source or that what he's said is in fact, a fact - "Marvel software engineer Lori Lombert said "We built this in FrontPage and host it Angelfire".
 Looks like Marvel paid themselves ten thousands dollars.

 I'm sure there is some irony in this link not working?